albachteng/javascript/data_structures/hash.md

 The important thing is to avoid *cycles* with your probing function [P(x)] that are smaller than the current max-length of the hash table.
 It’s best, in fact, if the cycle is *exactly* as large as the table.
 How do you do that?
 It depends on the method…

 ## Linear:
+P(x) = ax

+The *load factor* is generally represented by *alpha* (a here) and refers to the ratio: (# of items in the table / current max size of the table).

-P(x) = ax - for which values of the constant a will this function produce a full cycle modulo N?
+Q: for which values of the constant *a* will this function produce a full cycle modulo N?
 A: when a and N are relatively prime, meaning their greatest common denominator is 1.

 ## Quadratic: